 Do A Body Scan

 Completing a mental scan to discover how different parts of your body currently feel is another common mindfulness practice.
-It can also be done from virtually anywhere without equipment or preparation, though it may be helpful to practice while lying down in a comfortable position at first.
+This meditation practice can also be done from virtually anywhere without equipment or preparation, though it may be helpful to practice while lying down in a comfortable position at first.
 You can start by drawing your attention to your physical body.
 You might notice how your clothes feel against your skin, whether you feel warm or cold, where there’s any tension, pain, or soreness, etc. Next, you can take a mental “tour” of your entire body, noticing each part with a calm, nonjudgmental awareness as you go.
-You could start with your feet, noticing any feelings in your toes, ankles, calves, knees, etc. as you progress up your body, or you could start at the top of your head and take note of your forehead, eyes, cheeks, neck, etc. as you progress downwards.
+You could start with your feet, paying attention to any feelings in your toes, ankles, calves, knees, etc. as you progress up your body, or you could start at the top of your head and take note of your forehead, eyes, cheeks, neck, etc. as you progress downwards.
 You can do this type of exercise over the course of any length of time, whether it’s two minutes or twenty; all that matters is tuning into this type of awareness.

 Some body scans are simple guided meditations, with a meditation teacher guiding you through the process.
 During the guided meditation they may gently bring your attention from one area of your body to another.
 They may also prompt you to focus on your body if your mind wanders.